MichielNoback/java_gitbook/01_getting_started/first_look_at_objects.md

  */
 class CellGrowthSimulator {
     /**
-     * @param args cl-args should be length one, containing initial cell number.
+     * @param args command-line args should be length one,
+     * containing an initial cell number.
      */
     static void main(String[] args) {
         if (args.length != 1) {
             System.err.println("You must provide an initial cell count.
 Aborting.");
         }
+        //args[] is a String array, so the item at index [0]

-        int initialCellNumber = Integer.parseInt(args[0]);
+        //should be converted into and `int` first. int initialCellNumber = Integer.parseInt(args[0]);
         startSimulation(initialCellNumber);
     }